 Defining Cleanliness in the Oral Microbiome

 When we ask if a mouth is "clean", we are really asking about the type and quantity of bacteria present.
 Neither human nor dog mouths are sterile; both are teeming with billions of microorganisms that form a complex ecosystem known as the oral microbiome.
-This community of bacteria is essential for the first stages of digestion and immune defence.
+This community of bacteria helps support the first stages of digestion and immune defence, though a clinical limitation is that an overgrowth of certain strains can lead to significant dental disease.

 Here is a breakdown of the key differences:

-• Dietary Impact: A dog's carnivorous background influences their bacterial makeup.
+- Dietary Impact: A dog's carnivorous background influences their bacterial makeup, which we explore in our diet basics guide.

 Key Takeaway: A dog's mouth is not cleaner than a human's; it simply contains a completely different ecosystem of bacteria, most of which are specific to canines.